What time does each chamber meet during the week?

-The Colorado Channel is archived and indexed on the internet; just go to the Archived Sessions page.
+The Colorado Channel is archived and indexed on this site; just go to the Watch Meetings page.
 An archive of each session will be guaranteed for at least 18 months.

 How do I obtain a copy of a video recording?

-How can I edit the clips for use on an external website (i.e. YouTube)?
+How can I edit the clips for use on an external website (e.g. YouTube)?

-By following these simple instructions, you can export portions of a debate and post them on YouTube, or a personal website.
+By following these simple instructions, you can export video clips and post them on YouTube or a personal website.